Team & Partners

 Sarah Kim: Dancer-In-Residence

-Sarah Kim is a Family Physician with specialized practices in Sport & Exercise Medicine and Emotion-Focused Mindful Psychotherapy and a clinical lecturer in Family and Community Medicine at the University of Toronto.
+Sarah Kim is an Assistant Professor and Family Physician with specialized practices in Sport & Exercise Medicine and Emotion-Focused Mindful Psychotherapy and a clinical lecturer in Family and Community Medicine at the University of Toronto.
 Complementary to her medical practice, she is a mindfulness meditation and movement educator and a certified yoga instructor.
 Sarah’s artistic practice in Dance and Contemporary Circus Arts integrates various martial art influences, urban dance, contemporary dance and circus as part of her movement research.
 Her investigations challenge/examine historical ideas around the body, exploring embedded hierarchies and the intersection of the body within industrialized systems.
 She is interested in how models of the body influence the lived experience: Perceptions, relationships and body politics.
-As a teacher, her process involves the deconstruction and reconstruction of anatomies, building bridges between silos of knowledge, with consideration of what it means to decolonize the body, to address systemic -isms and offer sustainable alternatives to shame-based learning.
+As an Assistant Professor, her process involves the deconstruction and reconstruction of anatomies, building bridges between silos of knowledge, with consideration of what it means to decolonize the body, to address systemic -isms and offer sustainable alternatives to shame-based learning.
 Her method encourages a non-intrusive approach, inviting dialogue and positive affirmation of embodied experiences.
 Sarah’s most recent short dance film collaboration, The Choreography of Care (2022), offers a rich perspective into the experience of healthcare workers during the pandemic, while serving as a tribute to their sacrifice and dedication.
 Sarah considers herself a lifelong student of the human condition and believes strongly in movement and creative expression as core foundations of well-being.

 Suvendrini Lena: Playwright-in-Residence